Atlantis and other incredible lost cities around the world

 Doñana National Park, Andalucía, Spain

-Then in 2018, a UK-based team of historians known as Merlin Burrows used satellite imaging to suggest that these islands were the famous site once described by Plato.
+Then in 2018, a UK-based team of historians known as Merlin Burrows used satellite imaging to further suggest that this was the famous site.
 They found a greenish-blue patina on the ruins, which they said aligned with the patina detailed by Plato.
 However, archaeologists have voiced their scepticism.
-Ken Feder, a professor of anthropology at Central Connecticut State University, said the research raised alarm bells for a number of reasons – including Merlin Burrows’ decision not to publish it in a peer-reviewed journal, which would allow other scientists the chance to vet it.
+Ken Feder, a professor of anthropology at Central Connecticut State University, said the research raised alarm bells for a number of reasons – including Merlin Burrows’ decision not to publish it in a peer-reviewed journal.

 Feel good studio/Shutterstock